jbirddog/blue/README.md

 ### Extended Low/High

-Host applications are free to implement their own opcodes.
-For an example see `bin/test_runner` and `tests/ops/{low,high}.bla`.
+Host applications are free to implement their own opcodes which can be spliced into a BlueVM binary.
+For an example see `tools/bth`.

 ## Tools/Examples